Access Logs for Elastic Load Balancers

 Suppose you want to use your ELB logs to verify that each of the EC2 instances is handling requests properly.
 You can use EMR and Hive to count and summarize the number of times that each instance returns an HTTP status code other than 200 (OK).

-Now you can run the query (number of non200 responses grouped by backend, URL, and response code):
+If your log file has records, you can use the following query to list the non-200 responses grouped by backend, URL, and response code:

 You could go even further, writing a script to perform multiple Hive queries or using the AWS Data Pipeline to process log files at hourly or daily intervals.